akp1989/fabric-ca/README.md

 ./fabric-ca-client enroll -d -u https://admin:adminroot@192.168.0.221:7001  --enrollment.profile tls --csr.cn 'tlsca.ceadar.ucd.com' --csr.names 'C=IE,ST=Dublin,O=UCD,OU=CeADAR' --csr.hosts 'localhost,*.ceadar.ucd.com,192.168.0.221'
 ```

+* include the hostname and address of the orderer organization (*.ceadar.ucd.com and 192.168.0.221) so that the root certificate can be used as TLS root cert for peer and channel transaction via client or cli

 Use the following commands to register the TLS users for each of the organizational peers and orderer peers
 ```